jayantchaudhari18/Student_Info/README.md

   example : TusharGupta.jpg (all images must be in jpg)

-2. Go to the pages folder and the to index.js.
+2. Go to the pages folder and then to index.js.

 - import the image of your name (eg: import TusharGupta from "../Images/TusharGupta.jpg")